Afsaneh-Karami/Neural-Networks-and-Deep-Learning/advanced optimization methods/README.md

 2. Partition: Partition the shuffled (X, Y) into mini-batches of size mini_batch_size (here 64).
 Note that the number of training examples is not always divisible by mini_batch_size.
 The last mini batch might be smaller, but you don't need to worry about this.
 When the final mini-batch is smaller than the full mini_batch_size, it will look like this:
 <img width="560" alt="2" src="https://user-images.githubusercontent.com/78735911/141608852-3fde3c73-b712-4823-86db-31cf1c9662d6.png"><br /><br />
 * Momentum
 Because mini-batch gradient descent makes a parameter update after seeing just a subset of examples, the direction of the update has some variance, and so the path taken by mini-batch gradient descent will "oscillate" toward convergence.
 Using momentum can reduce these oscillations.
-Momentum takes into account the past gradients to smooth out the update.
+Momentum takes into account the past gradients to smooth out the steps of gradient descent.
 Implement the parameters update with momentum.
 The momentum update rule is, for  𝑙=1,...,𝐿 :
 ![1](https://user-images.githubusercontent.com/78735911/141610637-5f566c78-1a6d-4eaa-aea1-fc57c2608cd9.PNG)
 where L is the number of layers,  𝛽  is the momentum and  𝛼  is the learning rate.
 All parameters should be stored in the parameters dictionary.
-Note that the iterator l starts at 1 in the for loop as the first parameters are  𝑊[1]  and  𝑏[1]  (that's a "one" on the superscript).
+So, you have to tune a momentum hyperparameter  𝛽  and a learning rate  𝛼.

 2. Dropout Regularization (GOTO Folder [Dropout Regularization link](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/tree/main/Regularization/Dropout%20Regularization))<br /><br />
 ![Capture](https://user-images.githubusercontent.com/78735911/137906920-87d2585c-ca4a-47bf-91e4-2f8c7832d352.JPG) <br />